Tenure-Track Faculty Position

 The Hixon Center for the Climate and the Environment is a new and fully funded campus initiative designed to be an interdisciplinary home for all campus efforts related to climate, sustainability, and environmental studies, including curricular programming, collaborative research, and connections to off-campus partners.
 The Hixon Center is developing a leading undergraduate climate program that is forward-looking, technically broad, and aligned with the mission of Harvey Mudd College.

 The Department of Mathematics at Harvey Mudd College is recognized as a leader in teaching, research, undergraduate research mentoring, and educational outreach.
 Each year there are about 80 graduates in the mathematical sciences.
 The teaching load is five courses per year, which includes courses offered through both the HCCE and the Mathematics Department and research supervision.
-All faculty at Harvey Mudd College contribute to the Core Curriculum, which includes a first-year course in academic writing as well as a course centered on the relationships between science and society.
+All faculty at Harvey Mudd College contribute to the Core Curriculum, which includes introductory disciplinary courses, a first-year course in academic writing, and a course centered on the relationships between science and society.
 Further information about the college, department, and HCCE can be found at http://www.hmc.edu/, https://www.hmc.edu/mathematics/, and https://www.hmc.edu/hixon-center/.

 The successful candidate will have a Ph.D. by the time of appointment, demonstrated commitment to and excellence in teaching undergraduates, and a strong independent research program that can contribute to various undergraduate research activities such as summer research, senior thesis, and math-in-industry senior capstone projects.
 Harvey Mudd College is committed to broadening participation in STEM fields.
 Therefore, experience with or demonstrated ability to teach, mentor, and support students from historically underrepresented groups in STEM is among the criteria for appointment.

-Applications must be submitted here through the MathJobs.org website.
-Though applications will be accepted until the position is filled, please submit by November 1, 2022 to receive full consideration.
+Applications must be submitted through the MathJobs.org website.
+Though applications will be accepted until the position is filled, please submit by October 18, 2023 to receive full consideration.
 Your complete application will include:

-- A cover letter, in which you are highly encouraged to address your interest in the liberal arts and Harvey Mudd College in particular, and how you envision your research and teaching interests contributing to the HCCE, department, and College.
+- A cover letter, in which you are highly encouraged to address your interest in the liberal arts and Harvey Mudd College in particular, and how you envision your research and teaching interests contributing to the Hixon Center for Climate and the Environment, the Department of Mathematics, and the College.

 - A current curriculum vitae.